-To make sure you can choose the best place for a microchip cat flap, it would help if you can have that electronic cat flap fitted in a range of different materials.
+To make sure you can choose the best place for a microchip cat flap, it would help if you could have that electronic cat flap fitted in a range of different materials.

-Microchip cat flaps can be fitted into a range of different materials, like wood, brick, glass and uPVC, which will allow you to put a microchip cat flaps pretty much wherever you want.
+Microchip cat flaps can be fitted into a range of different materials, like wood, brick, glass, and uPVC, which will allow you to put microchip cat flaps pretty much wherever you want.

-If you are going to fit a cat flap in a brick wall, you may want to consult with a builder, and if you are having a microchip pet door in a glass window or patio door, it’s probably best to hire a glazer or professional cat flap fitter.
+If you are going to fit a cat flap in a brick wall, you may want to consult with a builder, and if you have a microchip pet door in a glass window or patio door, it’s probably best to hire a glazer or professional cat flap fitter.

 6. There are microchip cat flaps for cats of all sizes